synw/django-presence/README.md

 python manage.py run_huey
   ```

-Last step: the templates; where you want the presence widget to be place `{% include "presence/presence.html" %}`.
+Last step: the templates:

+Where you want the presence widget to be place `{% include "presence/widget.html" %}`.

 Now copy the template `instant/templates/instant/js/handlers.js` to `templates/instant/js/handlers.js` and add
 the presence app in it like this: